 The jeep safari inside the sanctuary is another major attraction.
 There is multiple Jeep safari being organized both in the morning and in the evening.
-The number of watchtowers where the Jeep safari takes tourists has increased during the recent year.
-Tourists must travel in the forest department approved Jeep accompanied by a tourist guide.
+The number of watchtowers where the Jeep safari takes tourists has increased in recent years.
+Tourists must travel in the forest department-approved Jeep accompanied by a tourist guide.

-Excursions: Local excursions may be arranged to visit tea gardens to see the manufacturing of tea in the nearby tea gardens by prior arrangement with naturebeyond.
-Anthropological excursion in nearby Tribal village, Totopara, can be arranged.
+Excursions: Local excursions may be arranged to visit tea gardens to see the manufacturing of tea in the nearby tea gardens by prior arrangement with nature beyond.
+An anthropological excursion to the nearby Tribal village, Totopara, can be arranged.